deepdishpizza123/Entangled-Names/README.md

 * Safari 13.1.1

 ##### Overview
 View your name as a Quantum Circuit.
-Watch as the binary values of your name's letters create a quantum ciruit with a set of quantum gates.
+Watch as the binary values of your name's letters create a quantum circuit with a set of quantum gates.
 Run the circuit on a real IBM Quantum computer.
 The final results are illustrated as colors representing the probabilty distribution of the quantum states.

 ##### Loading
 To load locally, download the repository, install [Jupyter](https://jupyter.org/) launch from your browser.